PeterMethley/DionexCal/README.md

 ### Configuration

-This is done by editing the script, immediately after the imports.
+This is done by editing the first section of the script.

 | Variable    | Value                                                                                                                                                                                                                                                                                 |
 | ----------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |